How to cut the cost of your supermarket shop

 For anyone who shops online, try and be flexible when booking a delivery slot - supermarkets will charge significantly more for sought-after times such as shortly after work.
 Shifting your delivery slot by a couple of hours could halve your costs.

 Finally, have a look around online for vouchers before you buy, using sites to get deals saves extra money on the shop and doesn't take any time at all.
-Bing can help you search by brand or shop.

 At the shops

 Supermarkets have a host of tricks to get you to spend more, so stick as closely to your shopping list as possible to avoid impulse buys.